tctien342/needed-tools/README.md

 #### QueueManager

-Make an queue into your code, init an queue and pushing job into it, the queue will do the job in queue each time you call `add`, all the job in queue will be trigger parralel with max worker by `max_job`
+Make an queue into your code, init an queue and pushing job into it, the queue will do the job in queue each time you call `add`, all the job in queue will be trigger parallel with max worker by `max_job`

 ```ts
 import { QueueManager } from '@saintno/needed-tools';